ksusonic/dota-camera-distance/README.md

 ## What if I do not want to use it?
 How do I change distance manually?

 You just need to download [HxD](https://mh-nexus.de/en/hxd/) and perform the steps from the [video](https://www.youtube.com/watch?v=GNOkvm5MrB0) I mentioned earlier.
 I will be updating the codes for you.
+Remember that you will have to do this steps manually every time Dota receives an update, even a small one.

 Current codes:
 - For manual search in HxD: ```00 00 96 44 00 00 C8 44```